cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 ##### CLI

-To interact with out application, we'll have to add the commands from the `simple_governance` module to our `simpleGov` application, as well as the pre-built SDK commands:
+To interact with our application, let us add the commands from the `simple_governance` module to our `simpleGov` application, as well as the pre-built SDK commands:

 ```go
 //  cmd/simplegovcli/main.go